 *we ask that your film is not already available Online, or contact us before submitting

 *Indigenous / non-English language films must have English subtitles hardcoded to the video file to be eligible (except for films in cinematic language that speak to everyone)

 *It is the responsibility of all filmmakers submitting titles to NSFF to ensure they have received clearance from Rights holders of all archive film, stills and music used in the film.
 NSFF will not be responsible for any Rights not cleared in films that are screened as part of NSFF Film Festival, or Outreach events.

-All media submitted to the Native Spirit Festival will be considered by the Festival’s Judging group.
-Films will be chosen on the basis that the values presented align with that of Native Spirit Foundation’s work.
-The Native Spirit Festival is a charitable project and therefore a non-commercial festival run by dedicated volunteers.
+All media submitted to Native Spirit Festival will be considered by the Festival’s selection team.
+Films are selected on the basis that the values presented align with that of Native Spirit Foundation’s work.
+Native Spirit Festival is a charitable project and therefore a non-commercial festival run by dedicated volunteers.

 Submitted Films may also be invited to screen at Native Spirit Taiwan and/or at year-round Outreach events in UK.

 PROTOCOLS & GUIDES FOR NON-NATIVE FILMMAKERS (available online)

 Pathways & Protocols: A filmmaker’s guide to working with Indigenous people, culture and concepts, Terri Janke, Screen Australia 2009